-Bell mashes 3 homers, Pirates thrash Cubs 18-5
+Bell mashes 3 home runs, Pirates thrash Cubs 18-5

 Jung Ho Kang hit his seventh home run of the season off Chicago infielder Daniel Descalso, who made a cameo on the mound in the seventh with the game well out of hand.
 Jose Osuna hit a solo home run off Kimbrel, who came on to get some work after making his debut with the Cubs last week.

 Bell became the 20th Pirates player to hit three home runs in a game and the first left-handed batter to do it since Hall of Famer Willie Stargell in 1971.
-Frazier’s four doubles matched a mark shared by many players — Matt Carpenter of St. Louis was the last to do it on Aug.
+Frazier’s four doubles matched a mark accomplished more than 40 times, the last by Matt Carpenter of St. Louis on Aug.
 26, 2018.

 Javier Báez hit his 21st home run for Chicago.
-Kris Bryant and David Bote had two hits each, but the Cubs couldn’t keep pace while dropping their third straight.
+Kris Bryant and David Bote had two hits each, but the Cubs couldn’t keep pace while falling out of first in the NL Central.

+“Give them credit,” Chicago manager Joe Maddon said.
+“They barreled up, out of 23 of the (hits), maybe 22.
+They were really impressive offensively.
+You can’t take that away from them.
+They were that good.”

 Alzolay had dazzled in his first two appearances for Chicago, including a nine-strikeout effort in a no-decision against Atlanta last week in his first start.
-Cubs manager Joe Maddon hoped he could get six innings and 100 pitches out of the 24-year-old Alzolay in his first major league outing away from Wrigley Field.
+Maddon hoped he could get six innings and 100 pitches out of the 24-year-old Alzolay in his first major league outing away from Wrigley Field.

 It didn’t quite go that way.

-Alzolay let his first four batters reach base, punctuated by Bell’s screaming shot to the seats above the 21-foot-high Clemente Wall in right field.
+Alzolay let his first four batters reach base, punctuated by Bell’s laser shot to the seats above the 21-foot-high Clemente Wall in right field.
 Bell did it again with two outs in the second inning, lining another Alzolay offering just a bit to the right of his first homer.

 Alzolay finally exited after giving up seven runs in 2 2/3 innings with a walk and three strikeouts as his ERA zoomed from 2.08 to 7.15.